Combinatorial decision-making driven by multicomponent surface condensates: Model Framework

 Surface condensation plays a key role in regulating intracellular processes, such as the formation of activating or silencing condensates on distinct genetic loci or varying signaling condensates on the plasma membrane (Fig. \ref{fig:model}A) \citep{case_regulation_2019,shrinivas_enhancer_2019}.
 Typically, the combination of loci-specific DNA-bound transcription factors (or surface-localized “input” species) facilitates the assembly of particular condensates.
 These loci-specific condensates, in turn, selectively recruit either gene-activating polymerases (an example of an “output” species, Fig. \ref{fig:model}A, green) or gene-silencing repressors (an example of another “output” species, Fig. \ref{fig:model}A, pink) that drive distinct downstream functions.
 Beyond input and output species, transcriptional cofactors and chromatin remodelers (“hidden” species) often regulate phase behavior and molecular recruitment but ultimately do not directly drive output response.
 Surface-localized receptor combinations (inputs), downstream messengers or transcription factors (outputs), and adaptors/kinases (hidden species) play analogous roles in membrane-localized condensation.
 Although these represent different biological pathways, they share similarities in that surface-specific properties enable the assembly of function-specific condensates, a form of classification by condensation.

 This motivates a minimal model for the surface condensation of molecules from a complex cellular milieu.
 The cellular milieu is modeled as an infinite molecular reservoir that exchanges molecules with a surface of volume $V$.
-Here, $V$ describes an \textit{effective} volume occupied by the biological scaffold and adjacent interacting molecules, and it can generically describe 2D membranes or 3D DNA loci.
+Here, $V$ describes an \textit{effective} 3D region that contains both the biological scaffold (such as a membrane or a DNA locus) and the neighborhood with which it interacts.
 In the model, species are partitioned into three types.
-Input species are localized to the surface at a fixed composition, and distinct surfaces differ in the combination of input species they localize.
-Unlike the input species, both the output and hidden species freely exchange between the surface and the reservoir.
+First, each surface is characterized by the composition of input species that are localized to it; these species do not exchange with the reservoir.
+The reservoir consists of output and hidden species that, unlike input species, exchange freely with the surface.

+We note two assumptions underlying our minimal formulation of the surface and reservoir (expanded upon in the next section and SI Note 7).
+First, the physical structure of the scaffold is not explicitly considered.
+Instead, the effective volume $V$ is simply defined as a region of scaffold with a well-mixed composition of input species.
+Second, we posit that the reservoir is maintained at a constant chemical potential, without describing its bulk behavior/composition explicitly.
+As a consequence of these assumptions, we do not model how a condensate adheres to or reshapes a lower-dimensional scaffold and cannot directly distinguish whether surface condensates undergo pre-wetting or wetting \cite{morin_sequence-dependent_2022}.
+We focus only on the composition of the condensate that forms at a well-mixed surface equilibrating with a reservoir.

-With this model, our goal is to design a molecular network such that one specific output molecule is recruited to surfaces with specific combinations of input molecules, and a different output molecule is recruited to surfaces with other input combinations.
-The recruitment of distinct outputs to surfaces with specific combinations of input molecules is possible when the molecular network encodes for multiple types of condensates, i.e., multiple phases where each phase is enriched in only one output species.
+With this model framework, our goal is to design a molecular network such that one specific output molecule is recruited to surfaces with specific combinations of input molecules, and a different output molecule is recruited to surfaces with other input combinations.
+The recruitment of distinct outputs to surfaces with specific combinations of input molecules is possible when the molecular network encodes multiple types of condensates, i.e., multiple phases where each is enriched in only one output species.
 The formation of one condensate over another in response to subtle differences in input combinations represents a sharp phase transition that can, in principle, be exploited to engineer for ultra-sensitive switches in the recruitment of different output molecules by designing phase boundaries in the space of input composition \citep{chalk_learning_2024,murugan_could_2025} (Fig. \ref{fig:model}B).